GuilleGriffa/rag-service/README.md

 ├── chromadb_client.py    # Initialize and manage ChromaDB collection
 ├── requirements.txt      # List of project dependencies
 ├── document.docx         # Document to be processed
-├── README.md             # Project documentation
+├── Dockerfile            # Dockerfile for building the image ├── README.md             # Project documentation
 ```